 At Transloadit, we use HAProxy "The Reliable, High Performance TCP/HTTP Load Balancer", so that we can offer different services on one port.
 For instance, depending on the hostname, a request to port 80 can be routed to either Node.js (in case of api.transloadit.com) or Nginx (in case of www.transloadit.com).
 HAProxy has been good to us and setting it up was a breeze.
 But getting HAProxy to log on Ubuntu Lucid has proven harder than I thought.
 All of the tutorials I found either didn't cover logging or contained deprecated information.
 Google suddenly stopped being my friend.

-HAProxy Wants to Log
+HAProxy wants to log

 For performance and maintenance reasons, HAProxy doesn't log directly to files.
 Instead, it wants to log to a syslog server.
 This is a separate Linux daemon with which most servers are already equipped.
 HAProxy, however, requires it to listen on UDP port 514 and that is usually not enabled.